huggingface/blog/cfm-case-study.md

 CFM has been working with [Hugging Face's Expert Support](https://huggingface.co/support) to stay updated on the latest advancements in machine learning and harness the power of open-source technology for their wide range of financial applications.
 One of the collaboration's main goals has been to explore how CFM can benefit from efficiently using open-source Large Language Models (LLMs) to enhance their existing machine learning use cases.
 Quantitative hedge funds rely on massive amounts of data to inform decisions about whether to buy or sell specific financial products.
 In addition to standard data sources from financial markets (e.g., prices), hedge funds are increasingly extracting insights from alternative data, such as textual information from news articles.
 One major challenge in incorporating news into fully automated trading strategies is accurately identifying the products or entities (e.g., companies, stocks, currencies) mentioned in the articles.
 While CFM’s data providers supply these tags, they can be incomplete and require further validation.

-CFM explored several approaches to improve financial entity recognition, including zero-shot Named Entity Recognition (NER) using LLMs and smaller models, LLM-assisted data labeling with Hugging Face Inference Endpoints and Argilla, and fine-tuning smaller models on curated datasets.
+CFM explored several approaches to improve financial entity recognition, including zero-shot NER using LLMs and smaller models, LLM-assisted data labeling with Hugging Face Inference Endpoints and Argilla, and fine-tuning smaller models on curated datasets.
 These approaches not only leverage the versatility of large models but also address the challenges of cost and scalability in real-world financial applications.

 Among open-source models, the Llama 3.1 series by Meta stood out due to its strong performance across benchmarks, making it a top choice for generating synthetic annotations.
 These LLMs were pivotal in creating high-quality labeled datasets, combining automation and human expertise to streamline the labeling process and enhance model performance in financial NER tasks.